BaptisteRoseau/BestPractices/topics/code.md

 start_timestamp = 0
 ```

-This improves readability by using shorter names, and avoid variable names lying when their types needs an update but their name is not modified.
+This improves readability by using shorter names, and avoid variable names lying when their types needs an update but their name is not modified, like `times_dict` suddenly becoming a list but still named `times_dict`.

-Don't worry your IDE is here to help you find the type and with auto completion.
+Don't worry your IDE is here to help you find the type and has auto completion.

 ### CODN003 - Use Plural For Container Objects, And Only Them

 Same as the above rule but this is important enough to be a rule by its own.

-A container object is an object tat _contains_ other objects such as a list, a hash map, a vector, a tuple, a queue etc..
+A container object is an object that _contains_ other objects such as a list, a hash map, a vector, a tuple, a queue etc..

 DO: